Operational Vita Writing Tips

 • Going overboard with the design

 A functional resume format gives you more diversity with design.
-Yet, stay away from extravagant resume templates, the excess of bright colors and fancy fonts.
+Yet, stay away from extravagant templates, the excess of bright colors and fancy fonts.
 You might want to get creative with some color or graphic elements, but keep in mind that it’s a professional document in the first place.

 • You pursue a dramatic career change.
 What if you’re eliminating work-related stress and switching from an accountant role in logistics to a college French teacher?
-In this case, hiring managers will see absolutely no connection between your past experience and current goals, so a functional resume is your best bet.
+In this case, hiring managers will see absolutely no connection between your past experience and current goals, so a functional vita is your best bet.

 • You have a track record of short-term jobs.
 Not to blame the job-hoppers – there might be thousands of reasons why you’ve changed six jobs in two years.
 But don’t make the prospective employer question your loyalty and use a functional resume to downplay this fact.